 Conveniently located just by the Louvre Museum, the Caves du Louvre is a wine-tasting experience which will guide you through the French wine making process and introduce you to a number of different French wines.
 Which you get to drink.

-There’s a fee for the tour (which includes the wine tasting), and is included for holders of the Paris Pass.
+There’s a fee for the tour (which includes the wine tasting), and it is included for holders of the Paris Pass.
+You can also book it separately here.

 Arc de Triomphe

-The Arc de Triomphe, built in memory of those who died in the French Revolution and Napoloenic Wars, is wonderfully photogenic.
+The Arc de Triomphe, built in memory of those who died in the French Revolution and Napoleonic Wars, is wonderfully photogenic.

-If you arrive in time, you can go to the top for an excellent view of the city, which includes the roads spanning out into the distance and the Eiffel Tower.
+From the top you get an excellent view of the city, which includes the roads spanning out into the distance and the Eiffel Tower.

 As you journey up into the monument, you will also come to a museum which details some of its history.
 Below the monument, you will also find the tomb of the unknown soldier.